ichbindev/QuestionsForMe/README.md

 What are the next steps?
 What is the timeline for when I should be hearing back?

-How are you handling COVID?
-What will happen when it's safe to go back to offices?
+Is this position remote, in office, or hybrid?
+What will happen when it's safe to go back to offices if it's "remote for now."

-If I will be in an office, how are the desks set up?
+How are the desks set up in the office?
 (Office/cube/open office?
 Monitors and other equipment?
 Adjustable Desk/Ergonomic Chair?)

+How do you support career growth?
+Is there a training budget?

 ## Role Questions